KingsleyYoo/WidgetDemo/README.md

 # WidgetDemo
-The demo of android widget.
+The demo of android com.king.widgetdemo.widget.